BidhiM/AI_ASSIGNMENT4_SE24UCSE210/README.md

 Each problem is solved using **Backtracking with constraints**, ensuring valid and optimized solutions.

 ###  Map Coloring – Australia
-* Colors the 7 regions: WA, NT, QLD, SA, NSW, V, T
+* Colors the 7 regions: WA, NT, Queensland, SA, NSW, V, T
 * Constraint: No adjacent regions share the same color
 * Technique: Backtracking CSP